Pupils study classes in all aspects of the performing arts and are taught by experienced tutors and industry professionals.

 PUPIL WELLBEING CHAMPIONS:

 All pupils are regularly assessed so that those who may require support, or who are gifted and talented, are identified.
-The school's SENDCO compiles IEPs, liaises with teachers and arranges extra tuition if parents request this.
+The school's SENCO compiles IEPs, liaises with teachers and arranges extra tuition if parents request this.

 Gifted and talented pupils may be fast tracked and offered additional classes in their specialities.